rickballard/CoCivium/legacy/CoCivium/_pr/ci_og-image-20250813_2231/legacy/Civium/meta/README_Meta.md

 <!-- status: stub; target: 150+ words -->
 # Meta Folder

-This folder explains how the CoCivium repository is organized, versioned, and evolved.
+This folder explains how the CoCivium™ repository is organized, versioned, and evolved.
 It is intended as the *orientation layer* for both human and artificial contributors.

 Contents here define: